 Representation at group level

-The legislation does not provide for group level representation.
+The legislation does not provide for group level representation of employees.

-Board-level employee representation in companies no longer exists in Malta.
+Board-level employee representation in either public or private sector companies no longer exists in Malta.

 Most Maltese employee representatives for European bodies are elected by a ballot of the whole workforce.
 However, the legislation is less clear for Maltese members of the representative body and the board of a European Company set up under the fallback procedures.